CharlieFox84/irynawatch/TESTING.md

    - Procedural cards and hidden tags allow for quiet iteration.

 3. **Merge to Production (`main`)**
+   - Once tested, a pull request is opened from dev to main, documenting the changes.
-   - Once tested, `dev` is merged into `main` with a clean commit history.
+   - The PR is reviewed and merged with a clean commit history.
    - GitHub syncs the updated `main` branch.

 4. **Netlify Auto-Deploy**